One Room Challenge Week 5 -Gold Chandelier Makeover

 2. Tape Off Areas

-Next, I taped off all the light bulb fixture parts, and the electrical cord, and the hanging wires.
+Next, I taped off all the light bulb fixture parts, and the electrical cord, and the hanging wires, using some painter's tape that I could easily remove later.

 When we took the light down, I made sure that all the removable parts were removed to spray paint separately so they wouldn’t get stuck together.